Complaint Resolution for Distance Learners

 - Communication with the Ombuds Officer does not roll or extend applicable time periods or deadlines established by other university policies and procedures.

-- Explains University policies and procedures as they apply in particular academic situations.
+- Explain University policies and procedures as they apply in particular academic situations.

-- Works to resolve problems for which no clear procedure exists, and seeks alternative means to achieve equitable solutions.
+- Work to resolve problems for which no clear procedure exists, and seek alternative means to achieve equitable solutions.

 - With inquirer's permission, may consult involved parties to clarify and analyze issues, focus discussions, and offer possible resolution alternatives.

-- Refers inquirers to supervisors and/or appropriate University officials who are able to address the matters of concern.
+- Refer inquirers to supervisors and/or appropriate University officials who are able to address the matters of concern.

-- Maintains the highest levels of professionalism, confidentiality, integrity, and sound judgment, treating all individuals with dignity and respect.
+- Maintain the highest levels of professionalism, confidentiality, integrity, and sound judgment, treating all individuals with dignity and respect.

 For assistance please call (270) 745-6169.